anio/jsfsck/README.md

 * It has the side-effect of creating a variable, named `$$$`.

 * It works rather well, for example the js code of this page has been encoded (see source).
-Compression reducedit to `37k characters vs 288k previously`.
+Compression reduced it to `37k characters vs 288k previously`.

 * It is made possible by the fact that `$` is a valid character in variable names.